Published on July 20th, 2016 | by ddeupree1

 Choroidal neovascular membrane (CNVM)

-Choroidal neovascular membrane, or CNVM, often seen in wet macular degeneration, involves the development of new, abnormal, leaking blood vessels in the macula.
+Choroidal neovascular membrane (CNVM), often seen in wet macular degeneration, involves the development of new, abnormal, leaking blood vessels in the macula.

 CNVM is also called: Subretinal neovascular membrane (SRNVM), Choroidal neovascularization (CNV), Wet macular degeneration